fieldtrip/website/example/ft_realtime_hilbert.md

 ## Procedure

-Get the FieldTripBufferDemo from the workshop_bci2000 folder on the FieldTrip FTP server and .
+Get the `FieldTripBufferDemo.exe` from the `workshop/bci2000` folder.
 Start BCI2000 and modifiy the config.
 The script works originally with 40 channels (see the variable 'lab' in the realtime_hilbert script), the samplingrate used is 1000Hz.
 Use a blocksize of 1000 samples.
 Ensure BCI2000 runs for more than 2 minutes in the application tab.
 Set config and start BCI2000.
-Start MATLAB and in the shell type realtime_hilbert.
+Start MATLAB and in the shell type `realtime_hilbert`.

 Now it will start the function realtime_baseline that for 2 minutes will record the subject baseline and store the results for realtime_hilbert.
 Basically there are 12 channels: 4 for EEG (I used F3-P3-F4-P4), 4 for the EOG, 4 for the EMG (front and neck).
 In this script, those are selected from the forty originally recorded channels you can find in the variable 'lab'.
 The algorithm will care to take away both EOG and EMG artifacts.

 ## MATLAB code for ft_realtime_hilbert